-Home visits offer opportunities to self-monitor social media use: Students periodically go home for a few days, prior to leaving the program, to gauge how they handle being at home with access to her cell phone and social media.
+Home visits offer opportunities to self-monitor social media use: Students periodically go home for a few days, prior to leaving the program, to gauge how they handle being at home with access to their cell phone and social media.
 Every teen has an individualized technology contract that they work on with their parents and their therapist to decide what boundaries, if any, may need to be set around healthy media use.

 At Solstice RTC, our goal is to help teen girls and assigned female at birth learn how to use their phones to communicate more effectively with people without feeling like they have to be attached to their phone every second of the day.
 Many of the girls and assigned female at birth we work with come to our program struggling with a “fear of missing out” and describe their compulsion to “stay updated” on their online social lives all the time.

 “For the most part, I can do things and have it in my pocket and not need it.
 Right now, it’s not that big of an issue for me.
 I can be by myself and be okay and I’m reconnecting with a lot of things I love.
 And I don’t feel empty.” -Testimonial from former student who struggled with internet addiction